cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 As far as I'm aware, the Forge `apk` (Android package) is not distributed via any well known app store (e.g., Google's Play Store, F-Droid), so you will need to download and install it from the official website.
 In addition, the app requires *storage permission* in order to function, so once we have installed it, we need to manually add such permission for it to work.
 If that sounds good and you want to give it a try, then follow these steps:

 1. Grab your Android device.
 2. We need to allow our Internet Browser (and possibly, File Manager) to install apps from **unknown sources**.
-By default, such options is disabled.
+By default, such option is disabled.
 To enable it, go to **Settings** and search for 'unknown source', then follow the options to allow your Internet browser of choice (e.g., DuckDuckGo, Chrome) to install apps from unknown sources.
 3. Navigate to the cardforge.org website (see below) to **download the latest Forge apk**.
 First, you need to find the latest Forge version available (e.g., `1.6.53`).
 Then, find the corresponding directory that ends with three additional numbers (`1.6.53.001`) and enter in whichever one is the highest for the last Forge version (`004`).
-Inside such subdirectory, there should be an `apk` file that you should download and then install.
+Inside such subdirectory, there should be an `apk` file that you can download and then install.
    - [https://releases.cardforge.org/forge/forge-gui-android/](https://releases.cardforge.org/forge/forge-gui-android/)
-4. After downloading, open the `apk` and follow instructions to **install the Forge package**.
+4. After downloading, open the `apk` and follow instructions to **install the Forge**.
 When done, close the install window.
 5. Search for the Forge app icon in your home screen or app list.
 Then go into its **App info** > Permissions and allow it access to *Files and media* (or *Storage*, depending on which Android version you are running).
-6. Now, open the Forge app and follow instructions to download the assets (images, sounds, etc.) and when done, it should ask you to restart the application.
+6. Now, open the Forge app and follow instructions to download the assets (main images, sounds, etc.) and when done, it should ask you to restart the application.
+7. (*Optional*.)
+Once the application is up an running, go to its *Settings* and check the option to download missing art on demand, just like we've done with the desktop release, and the go to the *Settings > Files* tab and download the Quests, Achievements, etc., missing images as well.
-7. That is it!
+8. That is it!
 Enjoy Forge on your mobile.

 ### Card scripting
-In `res/cardsfolder/`, you will find a compressed directory containing a `txt` file for each MtG card supported by the Forge RE.
+In the `res/cardsfolder/` directory of your Forge for desktop application, you will find a compressed directory containing a `txt` file for each MtG card supported by the Forge RE.
 Those files are **card scripts** that tell Forge how each card works via parameters for the various properties, effects, and abilities that each card might have.
 Take, for example, the card **Fyndhorn Elves**:

 [![Card - Fyndhorn Elves](/assets/posts/2022-07-18-forge-xmage-mtg/card-elves.jpg){:.PostImage}](/assets/posts/2022-07-18-forge-xmage-mtg/card-elves.jpg)